arjaneising/SizeWatcher/README.md

 # SizeWatcher

-Manipulate the DOM and call events if the width of the viewport, or one of the element on the page, is between our out of a certain range.
+Manipulate the DOM and call events if the width of the viewport, or one of the element on the page, is between or out of a certain range.

 With responsive designs and adaptive layouts it becomes more and more needed to move around certain elements on the page.
 This can easily be done with SizeWatcher.